Michael Ristow

 Michael Ristow (b April 24, 1967) is a German medical researcher who has published influential articles on biochemical aspects of mitochondrial metabolism and particularly the possibly health-promoting role of reactive oxygen species in diseases like type 2 diabetes, obesity and cancer, as well as general aging due to a process called mitohormesis.

 Ristow was born in Lübeck in the North of Germany.
 He graduated at the University of Bochum in 1992 and received his M.D. from University of Bochum in 1996.
-He was appointed to the University of Jena in 2005 as a full professor in nutritional science, and is a full professor in energy metabolism at the ETH Zurich since 2013.
+He was appointed to the University of Jena in 2005 as a full professor in nutritional science, as a full professor in energy metabolism at the ETH Zurich in 2013, and a full professor in Experimental Endocrinology and Diabetology at Charité Berlin in 2023, also as the director of the Institute of Experimental Endocrinology.

 In 2007, Ristow’s group published evidence which could explain the basis of the observed extension of lifespan by restriction of sugar intake.
 In experiments on a model organism, the worm Caenorhabditis elegans, they found that lowering the availability of glucose extended the lifespan of the worms.
 It has been known since the 1930s that restricting calories while maintaining adequate amounts of other nutrients extends lifespan across a broad range of organisms.
 The mechanism has been proposed as a change in the activity of the sirtuins.
 Michael Ristow shows in his article that this effect can also occur independent of sirtuins, since worms deficient for sirtuins still show extended life span in states of sugar restriction.